Green Creek Regeneration Project

 Project Information:

-The Green Creek Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 76 kilometers northwest of Bourke in New South Wales.
-Situated along the Dowling Track near Ford's Bridge, the project spans 11,548 hectares.
-The property, known as "Green Creek," is situated in the semi-arid Mulga Lands bioregion, an area traditionally utilized for the grazing of sheep, cattle, and goats.
+Green Creek Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 76km north-west of Bourke in the Orana region of New South Wales.
+Situated on the Dowling Track near Ford's Bridge, the project was registered in March 2022 and covers 11,548 hectares.
+The property, known as "Green Creek," functions as a pastoral station with a history of running Dohne sheep and cattle, utilizing the region's vast rangelands for grazing operations.